1. Financial frauds

 This kind of protection is really useful when you have transactions to be done on your website.
 Whenever customers enter their credit card information it can be stolen by hackers and used by them later on.
 Thus, using an SSL certificate will make payments on your website secure and clients won’t be afraid of scams.

 Anti-malware is software that detects and deletes computer viruses, as well as other undesirable or harmful programs.
-Anti-malware also reestablishes files that have already been harmed by viruses and prevent further file or software modification that can be done by malicious code.
+Anti-malware also reestablishes files that have already been harmed by viruses and prevents further file or software modification that can be done by malicious code.

 Anti-malware is used against worms, viruses, and Trojan horses.